The mixing conjecture under GRH: Overview of proof

 for functions $\varphi$ lying in the $L^2$ spectrum of $Y\times Y$.
 For this we test against an $L^2$-orthonormal basis adapted to the decomposition of $L^2(Y\times Y)$ into tensor products of irreducible automorphic representations $\sigma\subset L^2([\bG(\A)])$.
 Indeed, we have a Hilbert space direct sum decomposition

 The fact that $R$ is maximal implies that each $\sigma_i^K$ is a line, say generated by $f_i$.
-Then we take as a basis $\varphi=f_1\otimes f_2$.
-We may assume that $f_1$ and $f_2$ are not both constant.
-In this case, we wish to prove $\mathscr{P}_D^\Delta(\varphi;[\sk])=o(1)$, as $q,D\rightarrow\infty$, under the hypotheses of Theorem \ref{thm:2nd-version}.
-Here and in the following all implied constants depend at most on the quaternion algebra $B$, on the test function $\varphi$ by means of an appropriate Sobolev norm, and \emph{polynomially} on the archimedean parameters of $f_1$ and $f_2$.
+Then we take as a basis element $\varphi=f_1\otimes f_2$.
+As the case $f_1 = f_2 = \text{const.}$ is trivial, we may assume that $f_1$ and $f_2$ are not both constant.
+In this case, we wish to prove $P_D^\Delta(\varphi;[\sk])=o(1)$, as $q,D\rightarrow\infty$, under the hypotheses of Theorem \ref{thm:2nd-version}.
+Here and in the following all implied constants depend at most on the quaternion algebra $B$, and \emph{polynomially} on the archimedean parameters (cf.\ \S\ref{sec:reduction-to-sparse}) of $f_1$ and $f_2$.
+In turn, this should allow for a dependence on the test function $\varphi$ by means of an appropriate Sobolev norm.

-If one $f_i$ is cuspidal and the other is constant, then Duke's theorem \cite{Du} applies\footnote{Strictly speaking, the setting of \cite{Du} is constrained to $B=\Mat(\Q)$ or the Hamilton quaternions.
+If one $f_i$ is cuspidal and the other is constant, then Duke's theorem \cite{Du} applies, without recourse to GRH, providing a strong upper bound on $P_D^\Delta(\varphi;s)$, which decays as a small power of $D$.
+(Strictly speaking, the setting of \cite{Du} is constrained to $B=\Mat(\Q)$ or the Hamilton quaternions.
 This restriction has been removed elsewhere in the literature.
-See \cite[\S 2.2]{MV} for a summary.}, without recourse to GRH, providing a strong upper bound on $\mathscr{P}_D^\Delta(\varphi;s)$, which decays as a small power of $D$.
+See \cite[\S 2.2]{MV} for a summary.)
 We may therefore assume that both $f_1, f_2$ are cuspidal.

 The remaining argument divides into two overlapping ranges: \begin{enumerate} \item \textit{the large $q$ range}, where $q\geq D^{1/6+\varepsilon}$, which we treat in Sections \ref{sec:large-q} and \ref{sec:diag-est}, conditionally on GRH and (in the indefinite case) the Ramanujan conjecture, using \cite{BB} and estimates on sparse sums of multiplicative functions;